capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

 A profile is generic and global to all users

 .. code-block:: javascript

-    'name': {                        // String of profile's name 'groups': ...                // Set of groups the profile belongs to }
+    'name': {                            // String of profile's name 'composites': ...                // List of the groups the profile belongs to }